 You can also share this new page on our site by using the share icons at the bottom.

 PBGC will pay retirement benefits for 2,101 people covered by the APL/NVF Consolidated Pension Plan, which is sponsored by the estate of businessman Victor Posner.
 The estate has interests in about 40 entities that mostly focus on real estate development in Florida, Pennsylvania, and Maryland.

 The agency is stepping in because the assets of the Posner estate are being distributed by a Florida Probate Court, and the pension plan will be abandoned.
 The APL/NVF Consolidated Pension Plan will end as of July 31, 2014.

-PBGC will pay all pension benefits earned by Journal Register retirees up to the legal limit of about $56,000 for a 65-year-old.
+PBGC will pay all pension benefits earned by the plan's retirees up to the legal limit of about $59,320 a year for a 65-year-old.

 Retirees will continue to get benefits without interruption, and future retirees can apply for benefits as soon as they are eligible.

 PBGC runs two insurance programs that safeguard retirement benefits in different ways.

 Lately, you may have heard about multiemployer plans and the financial troubles that some of them are having as described in our Projections Report.
 Currently, PBGC insures more than 10 million workers and retirees in about 1,400 multiemployer plans.